Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Porto, Portugal Map

-Use this link to Google Maps to find an online, interactive version of all the stops on our Free Porto Walking Tour.
-Visitors can also pick up a free Porto tourist map at the Tourist Information Office.
-However, we do recommend buying a map in advance of your trip to Porto so that you can plot out your route and get a better idea of they layout.
+Use this Google Map to find an interactive version of all the stops on our Free Porto Walking Tour below.
+You can also pick up a free Porto tourist map at the Tourist Information Office.

 Porto Walking Tour Map by JetSettingFools.com